Degenerations of k-positive surface group representations: Degenerations of --positive representations

 \subsection{Coherence of the boundary map in the limit}

-In this technical section we show that $k$--positive representations satisfy a transversality property similar to property $C_k$ which guarantees that certain projections to $\R\P^2$ are strictly convex curves (Corollary \ref{cor.strict convex for mixed quotient}).
+In this technical section we show that $k$--positive representations satisfy a transversality property similar to property $C_k$ which guarantees that certain projections to $\R\P^2$ parametrize the boundary of strictly convex domains (Corollary \ref{cor.strict convex for mixed quotient}).
 This is the key technical result needed in the proof that limits of $k$-positive representations are $(k-2)$-coherent (Proposition \ref{lem.limit boundary map in the same factor}).